Multan will not be left undeveloped now: Qureshi

 Shoaib Akmal Hashmi, Sheikh Asim Ijaz, former Town Nazim Mushtaq Ansari, Malik Rizwan Abid Tahim, Amjad Bhatti, Chaudhry Akram Chawan, Malik Faiz Bhatta, Rana Sajjad Hameed, Azeem Qureshi and other personalities were present on the occasion.

-Meanwhile, Foreign Minister Shah Mehmood Qureshi congratulated the nation on the completion of two years of the Prime Minister’s Citizen Portal.
-“This is the change that Prime Minister Imran Khan and the PTI had promised to the nation”, he said, adding: “He is happy that the Ministry of External Affairs has done its best to address the grievances of people on the Prime Minister’s Citizen Portal in a timely manner.
-During pandemic, we assisted in repatriating millions of migrants awaiting their return and our ambassadors around the world generously supported the Pakistani community despite limited financial resources.”
+Meanwhile, Foreign Minister Shah Mehmood Qureshi congratulated the nation on the completion of two years of the Prime Minister's Citizen Portal.
+“This is the change that Prime Minister Imran Khan and the PTI had promised to the nation”, he said.